JoaoAMarinho/FEUP-LCOM/README.md

 # FEUP-LCOM 2020/2021

-Weekly labs as well as the final projetc in C for the LCOM curricular unit.
+Weekly labs as well as the final project in C for the LCOM curricular unit.

 ### Project Infos
 * **Date:** 2nd Year, 1st Semester, 2020/2021